ThalesGroup/RISC-V-IoT-Contest/README.rst

 Running the code
 ----------------

 The Zephyr ELF can be loaded on the target using the Microsemi, a subsidiary of Microchip, provided OpenOCD.
-OpenOCD is part of the SoftConsole.
+OpenOCD is part of the SoftConsole IDE.
-SoftConsole 6.0 is available on the `Softconsole Download`_
+SoftConsole 6.0 is available at the `Softconsole Download`_ page.

 Once installed and your board connected to your development system, you can start OpenOCD::